roman1e2f5p8s/audio_classification/README.md

-# COMP47650 Deep Learning Project: Audio Tagging Task
+# Deep Learning Project: Audio Tagging Task

 This project is about tagging audio clips that are classified with one of 41 classes.
 The project implements a few classifiers.
-We present audio classifiers based on CNNs and VGGish architecture.
+We present audio classifiers based on CNNs and VGGish architectures.
 Each network can take log-mel, mfcc, or chroma features as input.
 Predictions (over 41 classes) provided by classifiers are considered as their output.